OpenLeo/oleomux/README.md

 - Import and Export YAML format (single message per file, according to OpenLEO standards)
 - Export/generate C structures and parsing code for integration to microcontroller projects
 - Create/edit/delete signals and messages
-- Show live CAN data/calculated values via an Arduino adapter or SocketCAN (on Linux platforms) for debugging and research
+- [NEARLY COMPLETE] Show live CAN data/calculated values via an Arduino adapter or SocketCAN (on Linux platforms) for debugging and research
 - Play back CAN log files and render calculated values/parameters

 NOTE: In general, there is no user-confirmation of actions which can be quite destructive (delete message, close window without saving etc).
 Be careful what you click on! :)